 |In ExtendedMaster mode the SI-Master transmits its clock time to any other SPORTident station.
 Additionally, the SI-Master clears the backup memory of the coupled station and transmits its own active time to the coupled station.
 You can activate the ExtendedMaster by punching the Service/OFF instruction card three times in the SI-Master.
 The display will show EXTMA.|

 The SI-Master station works both as a ‘Time Master’ and as a normal SI-Station, for example as a clear station.
 This means that there are two functions in one unit.
 The SI-Master is an extended control station.
 It works and can be configured the same way as any other SI-Station.
 Each action by an ordinary SI-Card immediately activates the station’s base mode.
 All functionalities of the regular SI-Stations are available.
-However, as this station is about 50% more expensive, it is recommended not to use it as a regular SI-Station.
 When punching a SI-Master station in standby mode with the Service/OFF instruction card, it will cycle between the following modes:

 Service mode (SERVMO):

 Displays the most important settings, switches back to standby mode after 5 minutes.

 The station will synchronise and set the time of every coupled SI-Station (see section Synchronisation with SI-Master).